nalsi/Info813/Report_1.md

 Conclusions
 -----------

-As is shown by our analysis, emergency room visits is the variable that most strongly correlates with radiology visits, in both tests.
-And despite of its strong correlation, clinic visits was found not to be able to predict radiology visits in our initial model, which might be because of multi-collinearity.
+As is shown by our analysis, **emergency room visits** is the variable that most strongly correlates with radiology visits, in both tests.
+And despite of its strong correlation in the first test, **clinic visits** was found not to be able to predict radiology visits in our regression model, which might be because of multi-collinearity.
+The results concerning patient days did not change in these two tests.

-Another conclusion is that, despite of removing an independent variable that is proven not to be able to predict the dependent variable, our new model isn't significantly better than the original one.
+Another conclusion is that, despite of removing an independent variable that is proven not to be able to predict the dependent variable, our new model isn't significantly better than the original one, despite of an increased F value.